 Millions of 150-Years Olds Proves Fraud (Says the Idiot)

-Musk stupidly claimed “millions” of people are receiving social security checks who are 150 years old, and “therefore” there is massive fraud in the social security system.
+Musk stupidly claimed “millions” of people are receiving social security checks who have impossible ages like “150 years,” and “therefore” there is massive fraud in the social security system.
 Yeah.
 That happened.
 And it’s weirder than it sounds if you hadn’t already heard about it (most people have).
-For the whole story, see PolitiFact; but even FoxNews had to call out this one, as did even the self-proclaimed “fucking moron” Joe Rogan.
-This is Musk’s most embarrassing mistake yet.
+For the initial story, see PolitiFact; but even FoxNews had to call out this one, as did even the self-proclaimed “fucking moron” Joe Rogan.
+There were some errors in that initial reporting (and I have rewritten this section here to get it up to date), but you can back to the correct picture by reading “COBOL, Dates, May 20, 1875, and Disinformation” by Michael Chaney and “150-Year-Olds Are Not Receiving Social Security Payments” by Janet Nguyen.
+This is still Musk’s most embarrassing mistake yet, as I’ll explain.
 And it’s very educational.

 But let’s look at it this way.
 Imagine this.
 An entry-level coder comes in for a job interview.
 They have some training, a relevant degree, but no job experience.
 You have to decide whether to hire them.
-So to test them, you pose them this conundrum: “You are auditing the United States Social Security database and find millions of persons recorded there who were all born on May 20, 1875, which would make them 150 years old.
+So to test them, you pose them this conundrum: “You are auditing the United States Social Security database and find millions of persons recorded there who were all born on over 150 years ago.
 What do you do?”
 If “what they do” is announce to the public that millions of people are fraudulently receiving social security payments (or even just “Call the FBI to investigate!”) you would immediately stop the interview, put their name on a “no hire” list, circular-file their application, and politely ask them to leave.

 Any minimally competent coder would immediately see that the problem must have something to do with the code.
-While it is certain that there are always some people still collecting social security checks on people who have died (and there are government personnel tasked specifically with finding them out—though Musk fired a lot of them, so, there’s that), it is not even remotely likely that any of these frauds are collecting checks on millions of people born specifically on the same day exactly 150 years ago.
-For millions of people in a database to all have exactly the same strange birth date screams of coding error.
-And indeed, that’s what it was: May 20 was the day ISO 8601 was established, the coding standard for the Social Security database, which defaults every file to “May 20, 1875” when no date is entered for it.
+Like incorrectly entered or missing data (and in this case, as Musk showed: no date of death entry).
+While it is certain that there are always some people improperly collecting social security checks on people who have died (and there are government personnel tasked specifically with finding them out—though Musk fired a lot of them, so, there’s that), it is not even remotely likely that these frauds are collecting checks on millions of people born over 115 years ago.
+Some windows and widowers might be legitimately collecting such checks, but not millions of them.
+For millions of people in a database to have strange birth dates screams of coding error.
 So a competent coder would say, “Let’s find out what’s going in the code.”

 But this isn’t just a measure of expertise in a specific skill.
 It is that.
 But it’s bigger than that.
 Because even someone with zero coding knowledge would be curious here and behave far more intelligently than Musk.
 This failure again illustrates the single most important thing that distinguishes a reliable person from a complete idiot: he never asked why.
-With “millions” of 150 year olds showing up in his tables, any non-idiot’s very first question would be, “Why is that?”
+With “millions” of impossibly old pepple showing up in his tables, any non-idiot’s very first question would be, “Why is that?”
 And then, of course, he’d find out.
 And maybe then their next question would be, “Are those people actually being sent checks?”
-And then, of course, he’d find out the answer is no.
+And then, of course, he’d find out the answer is no. And we’d never get that embarrassing tweet.

 Obviously a non-idiot would expect this database to be complete.
 So it should contain everyone who has ever had a social security number—millions of whom, needless to say, will have to be dead.
 “There are dead people who had social security numbers, therefore there is massive fraud” is a frighteningly irrational line of thought.
 But any curious person would have found out first.
-And what they’d find is that millions of those marked as dead were entered without a registered date of birth, probably because they were already dead when the computerization occurred, and thus to save time and money, no effort was spent tracking down every dead entrant’s birthdate.
+And what they’d find is that millions of previous recipients of social security didn’t have a date of death entered, probably because they were already dead when the computerization occurred, and thus to save time and money, no effort was spent tracking down every dead entrant’s birthdate.
+This is why (as anyone who asks would find out) the SSA system has an automatic stop on checks at 115 years.

 A genius would admire that efficiency decision and maybe even muse about it online.
 An idiot would go on full public panic mode about billions of dollars of vampire checks.
 And then get pwned even by “fucking morons.”